Game-Changing ADHD Cleaning Hacks You Need to Try

 Keep Cleaning Products Around the House – ADHD Cleaning Hacks

 Keeping cleaning products in a few different spots around the house is a game-changing hack for those with ADHD.
 I like to keep a basket of cleaning supplies in each bathroom stocked with rags, glass cleaner, multipurpose cleaner, and toilet bowl cleaner.
 Then, I also keep what I need to clean the kitchen under the sink.
 This proactive approach supports spontaneous bursts of cleaning motivation.
 It reduces the mental barrier of gathering supplies, often leading to procrastination.
-By making cleaning tools accessible, you create an environment that encourages immediate action and helps effortlessly maintain a more organized space.
+By making cleaning tools accessible, you create an environment that encourages immediate action and helps maintain a more organized space effortlessly.

 Easiest Way to Clean Your Microwave